 - if the program must be conducted virtually, have access to the internet or help facilitate such access

 How to Apply

-In order to apply for the SUSI for Women’s Leadership program, the applicant will follow the steps below:
+To apply for the SUSI for Women’s Leadership program, the applicant must:

-Obtain two reference letters from your high school or university teachers:
+- Two reference letters from your high school or university teachers (PDF or image file)

 - Please note that the reference letters must be in English.
 If the reference letter is provided in Mongolian, please provide a certified English translation.